-The following tables and accompanying narrative disclosure set forth information about the compensation provided to certain of our executive officers during the years ended December 31, 2019 and 2018.
-These executive officers, who include our principal executive officer and the two most highly-compensated executive officers (other than our principal executive officer) who were serving as executive officers at the end of the fiscal year ended December 31, 2019, were
+The following tables and accompanying narrative disclosure set forth information about the compensation provided to certain of our executive officers during the years ended December 31, 2020 and 2019.
+These executive officers, who include our principal executive officer and the two most highly-compensated executive officers (other than our principal executive officer) who were serving as executive officers at the end of the fiscal year ended December 31, 2020, were:

-- Charles F. Willis, IV, our Chief Executive Officer and Director (our "CEO"); - Brian R. Hole, our President (our "President"); and - Scott B. Flaherty, our Senior Vice President and Chief Financial Officer (our "CFO").
+- Charles F. Willis, IV, our Chief Executive Officer and Chairman of the Board (our "CEO"); - Brian R. Hole, our President (our "President"); and - Scott B. Flaherty, our Senior Vice President and Chief Financial Officer (our "CFO").